Who can write a letter?

 Who runs The Animator Letters Project?

-I was in the middle of going to school for something I didn’t have a passion for, and knew in my heart that I wanted to become an animator.
-Unfortunately though, I felt trapped in my decision and was facing uncertainty about switching degrees.
-Looking for advice, I wrote to animators Aaron Hartline at Pixar, and Jim Vanderkeyl at DreamWorks.
-Both of them wrote me back, giving me amazing words of advice and encouragement to follow my dreams and to not give up.
-I posted the letter I got from Aaron on my blog, and a very popular blog called ‘Letters of Note‘ found the letter and posted it on their website.
-Within no time, the letter had exploded across the internet and around the world, and I started receiving responses from people just like me who had found encouragement in my letter.
-This sparked something inside me!
+Willie Downs was two semesters deep into an university doing something he didn’t have a passion for, and knew in his heart that he wanted to become an animator.
+Unfortunately though, he felt trapped in his decision and was facing uncertainty about switching degrees.
+Looking for advice, Willie wrote to animators Aaron Hartline at Pixar, and Jim Vanderkeyl at DreamWorks.
+Both of the animators wrote him back, giving amazing words of advice and encouragement to follow his dreams and to not give up.
+Willie posted the letter he got from Hartline on his blog, and a very popular blog called ‘Letters of Note‘ found the letter and posted it on their website.
+Within no time, the letter had exploded across the internet and around the world, and Willie started receiving emails from people just like him who had found encouragement in his letter.
+This sparked an idea!
 “If this one letter written to me can impact other people’s lives…then what if I can get more professional animators to write letters to aspiring animators, encouraging them to not give up on their dreams!”
 At that moment, The Animator Letters Project was born.

 I have a question that isn’t answered here.

-Feel free to contact me here with any questions you may have, and I would be happy to answer them for you!
+Feel free to contact Willie Downs here with any questions you may have, and he would be happy to answer them for you!